 The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
-The plan is administered by a third party administrator.
+The plan is administered by the TSA Consulting Group.
 The plan assets are assets of the District employees, not the school district, and are therefore not reflected on these financial statements.
+Deductions are typically the responsibility of the employee, but certain payments are the responsibility of the district as per negotiated contracts.